lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. image:: session_created.png

 In the RUNNING tab, you can check the information on the currently running sessions.
+It includes both interactive and batch sessions.
+BATCH tab and INTERACTIVE tab show only sessions corresponding to each type, but only for sessions not in terminated status.
 FINISHED tab shows the list of terminated sessions and OTHERS tab shows the compute sessions with errors.
 For each session, you can check the information such as session environments, the amount of allocated and used resources, session starting time, etc.